pods-framework/pods/readme.txt

 * **Create content types** including Custom Post Types, Custom Taxonomies, and our special Advanced Content Types (ACTs get their own custom tables)
 * **Extend and customize content types** including Posts, Pages, Categories, Tags, Users, and Media with one easy click
 * **Create custom settings pages** easily within seconds
-* **Add custom fields** to *any* content type or settings page
+* **Add custom fields** to *any* content type
-* **Group your fields** however you'd like into their own sections
+* **Group your fields** however you'd like into their own sections and add additional headings to help organize
-* **Show your fields** anywhere using our [blocks](https://docs.pods.io/dispaying-pods/pods-bocks/), [shortcodes](https://docs.pods.io/displaying-pods/pods-shortcode/), [widgets](https://docs.pods.io/displaying-pods/widgets/), the code-free [Pods Template](https://docs.pods.io/displaying-pods/pods-templates/) approach, or our [automatic theme integration](https://docs.pods.io/displaying-pods/wordpress-theme-templates/)
+* **Show your fields** anywhere using our [blocks](https://docs.pods.io/displaying-pods/pods-blocks/), [shortcodes](https://docs.pods.io/displaying-pods/pods-shortcode/), [widgets](https://docs.pods.io/displaying-pods/pods-widgets/), or the non-coder [Pods Template](https://docs.pods.io/displaying-pods/pods-templates/) approach along with our [automatic theme integration](https://docs.pods.io/displaying-pods/pods-templates/auto-templates/)
-* **Create connections** between any of your content with [relationship fields](https://docs.pods.io/fields/relationship-fields/) to keep your content organized
+* **Create connections** between any of your content with [relationship fields](https://docs.pods.io/fields/relationship/) to keep your content organized

-Let Pods help you grow your development skills and manage content beyond the standard WordPress Posts & Pages.
-Check out our [Documentation](https://docs.pods.io/), [Support Forums](https://wordpress.org/support/plugin/pods/), and our [Live Slack Chat](https://support.pods.io/chat/) for help to build your dream project with Pods.
+Let Pods help you grow your development and site building skills so that you can manage content beyond the standard WordPress Posts & Pages.

+Check out our [Documentation](https://docs.pods.io/), [Support Forums](https://wordpress.org/support/plugin/pods/), and our [Live Community Slack Chat](https://support.pods.io/chat/) for assistance building your dream project with Pods.

 = Introduction =